Q&A on UWCSEA admissions

 - Pay the application fee

-If you applied for entry to K1 - Grade 8 in one school year, and received an offer for a Term 2 (January) start after you have already re-applied for the following school year, your re-application fee will be refunded.
+If you applied for entry to K1–Grade 8 in one school year, and received an offer for a Term 2 (January) start after you have already re-applied for the following school year, your re-application fee will be refunded.

-Admission assessments
+Admissions assessments

 - Which interviews and assessments do you require?
 Do you test all applicants?